Jeiwan/tinybit/README.md

 ## tinybit

 Tiny Bitcoin Node.
 In early development, probably will never be finished.
+Hopefully, will have some useful features.

 Implementation is explained in a series of blog posts:

 1. [Programming the Bitcoin Network](https://jeiwan.net/posts/programming-bitcoin-network/)